mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 Anyone can download a terminology (.tbx), translation memory (.tmx) and translations, while only translators can upload translations.
 When downloading translations:
 * The resource currently selected is downloaded in its original format, it’s not converted in any way.
-* If the project contains more than 10 files, download is performed file-by-file.
-For larger projects a ZIP of all files is downloaded.
+* If the project contains multiple files, a ZIP of all files is downloaded.
+If the project contains more than 10 files, download is performed file-by-file.

 When you upload translations to Pontoon:
 * Existing strings with matching translations will be ignored.